demisto/content-docs/docs/tutorials/tut-setup-dev.md

 sb@dddd:~/demisto$
 ```

-*Note:* if you're using Windows with WSL, you can still use Docker Desktop from WSL.
-Follow [this](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly) tutorial for details.
+*Note:* if you're using Windows with WSL2, you can still use Docker Desktop from WSL.
+Follow [this](https://docs.docker.com/desktop/windows/wsl/#enabling-docker-support-in-wsl-2-distros) tutorial for details.

 Great, all the prerequisites are set!
 We can get started.